Player Tips when Buying and Checking Lottery Tickets

-- Television (News): Many news outlets have a spot during their news segments where they televise lottery numbers.
+- Television (News): Many News outlets have a spot during their news segments where they televise lottery numbers.
 After a big draw has been won, the media outlets finds out.
 The lotteries usually disclose which community or city the winning ticket was sold.
-There are then news features within that city or community.
+There are then local news features within that city or community.

 - Phone In: Many communities have a dial-in service which plays a recording of recent lottery results.

 - YouTube: Many lotteries publish their results on their YouTube Channel (usually the same live feed that was available on television).

 - Website: The website for the lottery will have the results of the draws.
 Many have a breakdown of the number of winners for each subprize category.

 - Results at Retailer: Many retailers have draw results posted daily.
 They also have a breakdown of the prizes.
 Many also have a sign showing what the jackpot is for the next draw.
 If the jackpot was won, you need to double check your tickets.

 - Ticket Checker at Retailer: Many retailers have a ticket checker.
 The ticket checker is self serve and allows the player to scan their ticket to confirm its status (winning or non-winning).

 - Ticket Validation with Retailer: You can hand the ticket to the retailer to check its status.
 If it is a winning ticket, the Customer Display Unit (if available) will confirm it is winner.
 This confirmation is validated with a sound (where available).
 A validation slip is printed when processed through the ticket terminal.

 - Newspaper: Many communities publish the lottery results in their newspapers.

 - Billboards: We probably have all seen billboard advertising lotteries.
 Although they may not publish results, they usually advertise how big the jackpot has grown.
 If the jackpot goes down after a lottery draw, you know that someone won and it would be a good idea to check your ticket.